TRIP-Lab/itinerum-mobile-api-docs/source/index.html.md

 ## Parsing the Survey

 Each prompt from the returned survey (above) is associated with a field type to map to the response input box.
 This is returned as `id` within the _create user_ response.

-The IDs 1-10 correspond to generic input fields, 98-99 are specialty dialogs, and 100-103 are prompts that cannot be deleted on the frontend and will appear in every survey.
+##### Generic Fields

 | id   | field names         | description  |
 | ---- | ------------------- | ------------ |